tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Some legacy server implementations are known to not implement the TLS specification properly and might abort connections upon encountering TLS extensions or versions which it is not aware of.
+Some legacy server implementations are known to not implement the TLS specification properly and might abort connections upon encountering TLS extensions or versions which they are not aware of.
 Interoperability with buggy servers is a complex topic beyond the scope of this document.
-Multiple connection attempts may be required in order to negotiate a backwards compatible connection, however this practice is vulnerable to downgrade attacks and is NOT RECOMMENDED.
+Multiple connection attempts may be required in order to negotiate a backwards compatible connection, however, this practice is vulnerable to downgrade attacks and is NOT RECOMMENDED.